Administration

 Financial Administrator

 Lorrie Mott began her love for music in the first grade while taking piano lessons.
 Being part of yearly competitions and taking on flute lessons only solidified that joy.
 She taught herself every instrument that her friends and family played and took a year of cello which turned out to be a favorite instrument.
 While her career went in another direction, music was always a focal point and it even helped her gain employment in the computer field due to the logic they knew came from a musical background.
-Lorrie retired from Eaton/Crouse-Hinds with a 23 year career in electronic data interchange and computer programming.
+Lorrie retired from Eaton/Crouse-Hinds with a 23-year career in electronic data interchange and computer programming.
 A degree in Accounting brings her back to Caroga Arts as their Financial Administrator.
-She is a long standing Caroga Arts volunteer and very excited about the future here at Sherman’s where she once enjoyed many Sundays as a child.
-Lorrie and her husband Bob have decided to make Caroga their year round home which they will enjoy with their three daughters and their families.
+She is a long-standing Caroga Arts volunteer and very excited about the future here at Sherman’s where she once enjoyed many Sundays as a child.
+Lorrie and her husband Bob have decided to make Caroga their year-round home which they will enjoy with their three daughters and their families.
 She looks forward to making Sherman memories with their grandchildren.

 Hinano Price

-Executive Consultant
+Executive Advisor

 Hinano Price serves as the Artistic Producer at Ravinia Festival in Chicago, the oldest music festival in North America and summer home for the Chicago Symphony Orchestra.
 Previously, she held positions in operations and artistic at Classical Movements, National Symphony Orchestra at The Kennedy Center, Bravo!
 Vail Music Festival, and Overture Center for the Arts and has additional experience in marketing, development and education in the arts.
 A graduate of University of Wisconsin-Madison School of Music, Hinano made her concerto debut at Alice Tully Hall of Lincoln Center at age 18 and performed as a soloist at Carnegie Hall and the United Nations.
 Hinano has been part of the Caroga Arts team since 2015.